Beware! Imposters are everywhere! When the phone rings, do

 Mail scams require a response once you’ve received the mail.

 The most common imposter scams are prize scams where you are instructed to call

-and told that you need to make a payment of some sort to receive you winnings.
+and told you need to make a payment of some sort to receive your winnings.

 Versions of the phone imposter scams may also come in the mail or through